Celtic tree calendar – inspiration for a tree planting.

-The ash tree has beautiful bright green leaves which splay out from the branches and while it may look quite delicate it supports many unusual mosses and lichens, as well as insects including the Alder Kitten Moth.
-It’s well known that ash trees have suffered from the Ash dieback in recent years, which may be something to consider, however choosing to plant this tree may give the Ash a chance to thrive again and adapt in a new world, after all, it is the World Tree.
+The ash tree has beautiful bright green leaves which splay out from the branches.
+While it may look quite delicate it supports many unusual mosses and lichens and it’s great for insects including the Alder Kitten Moth.
+It’s well known that ash trees have suffered from the Ash dieback in recent years, which may be something to consider.
+However, choosing to plant this tree may give the Ash a chance to thrive again and adapt to a new world.
+After all, it is the World Tree.

 Willow Tree – ‘The Tree of Enchantment’

-The willow tree is linked to the calendar dates April 15th to May 12th.
-It is a symbol of fertility and new life, which may be because you can plant a willow branch in the ground and a new tree will grow, while it has many healing properties.
-It has always had strong links to spirituality as well as psychic ability, specifically to the moon or lunar realm due to the trees love of water, however, the appearance of the weeping willow is also very enchanting and spiritual.
-The beautiful hanging branches that drape around the tree could be why it became known as ‘the tree of enchantment’.
+The Willow tree (calendar dates April 15th to May 12th) is a symbol of fertility and new life.
+This may be due to the amazing property where you can plant a cut branch in the ground from which a new tree will grow.
+It also has many healing properties.
+Willow has always had strong links to spirituality and psychic ability, specifically related to the moon or lunar realm.
+This may be due to the trees’ love of water, however, the appearance of the weeping willow is also very enchanting and spiritual.
+The beautiful hanging branches that drape around the tree could be the reason why it became known as ‘the tree of enchantment’.

 Hawthorn Tree – ‘The Faery Tree’ or ‘The Marriage Tree’

-The Hawthorn Tree is linked to the calendar dates May 13th – June 9th.
+The Hawthorn Tree falls on the calendar dates May 13th – June 9th.
 It has many different symbolic meanings which may also be the reason it has so many different nicknames.
-It is seen as a wild and enchanted tree which could explain why it known as the ‘The Faery Tree’ but also has a strong connection to unity and marriage.
-This is due to the dual energies it was seen as having.
-This also means it is a tree of contradictions and opposites and the balance that duality and opposition can bring hence the name the ‘ marriage tree’.
-The hawthorn is also known for its symbolism and role in purification.
+Regarded as a sacred, wild and an enchanted tree that the fairies live under it gained the name the ‘The Faery Tree’.
+It also has a strong connection to unity and marriage.
+This was due to the dual energies the people perceived it as having.
+It gained the image of a tree of contradictions, a tree with beautiful flowers and harsh thorns.
+Representing opposites and the balance that duality and opposition can bring.
+Hence the name the ‘ marriage tree’.
+It’s also known for its symbolism and role in purification.